mdgmilen/FreelancersMarketPortal/README.md

 # FreelancersMarketPortal project

-Last update: 04May2023
+Last update: 17May2024
 Summary:
-- Still, the quantity of the source-code here is too low, i.e. it cannot be used to get a reasonable idea for my (MilenG) programming skills.
+- Still, the quantity of the source-code here is too low, i.e. it cannot be used to get a reasonable idea for my (MilenG) programming skills;
+- This project with all the microservices is planned as Cloud Native.
+Prev update: Mar2023
 - FreempSproduct microservice repo was created.

 &nbsp;
 The current repo is planned to be like a parent of all microservices' repos (with prefix FreeMPXxx /FreempXxx) the FreelancersMarketPortal product /solution consists of.
 It will hold architecture and other documents describing the product (eco-system of microservices) and all artefacts /items which are not part of any microservice.